-The relevant international agreements, i.e. the CBD, the Nagoya Protocol, and the ITPGRFA, all aim to facilitate the international exchange of genetic resources.
-The Nagoya Protocol provides clear procedures to be followed in acquiring and granting access, and aims to increase legal certainty.
+The relevant international agreements, i.e. the CBD, the Nagoya Protocol, the ITPGRFA, and the PIP Framework, all aim to facilitate the international exchange of genetic resources.
+The Nagoya Protocol provides clear procedures to be followed in acquiring and granting access and aims to increase legal certainty.
 The ITPGRFA facilitates smooth international exchange of genetic resources within a specified group of crops by establishing the MLS with its standardised access under the SMTA.
+The PIP Framework aims to improve pandemic influenza preparedness by establishing a system for the global sharing of influenza viruses with human pandemic potential and access to vaccines and sharing of other benefits.

 Measures taken by user countries under the Nagoya Protocol will include the establishment of designated checkpoints that collect or receive relevant information on access to genetic resources, such as PIC or other data (Article 17 of the Protocol).
 In the Netherlands, the Netherlands Food and Consumer Product Safety Authority (NVWA) is the designated checkpoint.